-- o in 2016, NHS England stated that "minor ailments services are already commissioned by clinical commissioning groups (CCGs) across many parts of the country and ultimately NHS England will encourage all CCGs to adopt this joined-up approach by April 2018, building on the experience of the urgent and emergency care vanguard projects to achieve this at scale" (NHS England.
-2016). - A systematic review published in the British Journal of General Practice in 2013 reported that - 'symptom resolution rates, re-consultation rates, and costs suggested that pharmacy-based minor ailment schemes provided a suitable alternative to general practice consultations' (Paudyal V, 2013) - o HAST CCG Operational Plan 2016 includes a statement to "review current service provision for minor ailments".
-This overlapped in time with NHS England reported intent to "test the technical integration and clinical governance framework for referral to community pharmacy from NHS 111 for people who need immediate help with urgent minor ailments where this is appropriate for community pharmacy" (NHS England, 2016). - the consultation feedback for the PNA clearly indicates that HAST CCG do not consider that a locally commissioned service for community pharmacy support of low acuity conditions is necessary (see Appendix 3).
-The draft PNA suggested there was potential for improvement or better access to services to support self-care of minor ailments via a locally commissioned service in Hartlepool. - o testing of a 'Community Pharmacy Referral Service' (from NHS111 to pharmacy) began in the north east (commissioned by NHS England) in December 2018; future availability of this particular 'other relevant service' will depend on commissioning decisions made once the outcome of the service test is known; evaluation may support further understanding of local issues involved in the implementation of such a scheme.
-In all other areas of the north east, patients referred to a pharmacy by NHS111 and given self-care advice, will be able to access a limited range of medicines in support of this.
-This may affect progress of the service and/ or the evaluation. - Any new information which is published as a consequence of the CPRS pilot service, or the availability of OTC medicines on prescription may affect the assessment of current or future need in the PNA, so will need to be considered at that point.
+- o in 2016, NHS England stated that "minor ailments services are already commissioned by clinical commissioning groups (CCGs) across many parts of the country and ultimately NHS England will encourage all CCGs to adopt this joined-up approach by April 2018, building on the experience of the urgent and emergency care vanguard projects to achieve this at scale" (NHS England, 2016). - O HAST CCG Operational Plan 2016 includes a statement to "review current service provision for minor ailments".
+This overlapped in time with NHS England reported intent to "test the technical integration and clinical governance framework for referral to community pharmacy from NHS 111 for people who need immediate help with urgent minor ailments where this is appropriate for community pharmacy" (NHS England, 2016). - testing of a 'Community Pharmacy Referral Service' (from NHS111) will commence in the north east (commissioned by NHS England) in December 2018 so the future availability of this particular 'other relevant service' will depend on commissioning decisions made once the outcome of the service test is known; evaluation may support further understanding of local issues involved in the implementation of such a scheme.
+Any new information which may affect the assessment of current or future need in the PNA will need to be considered at that point.